 In August 2019, Bhavya started acquiring a prime property located inside the Makati Central Business District.
-Bhavya intends to develop the property into a high-end residential condominium.
-The property is approximately 1,000 sqm and is expected to be developed into approximately 15,000 sqm of GFA and approximately 11,000 sqm of NSA.
+Bhavya intends to develop the property into a high-end residential condominium and is expected to be launched in the first quarter of 2022.

 Also in August 2019, Bhavana purchased a prime property with a total area of 2,245 sqm, located in Cebu Business Park at the Corner Samar Loop Road and Ayala, Hipodromo, Cebu City.
-The project was launched on July 5, 2021 and will be developed into the first premier, dual certified, sustainable residential condominium in Cebu City.
+The project was launched on July 5, 2021 and being developed into the first premier, dual certified, sustainable residential condominium in Cebu City and is expected to be completed in the last quarter of 2024.